BreedsWellness

 Charitable work with animal shelters

-Live chat or email available if you need help interpreting test results
+Live chat or email is available if you need help interpreting test results

 Positive customer feedback that Embark is the most accurate dog DNA test